 The Importance of Indoor Air Quality on Health and Beyond

-Most people spend a considerable amount of time indoors, whether it be our home, office, or other building.
+Most people spend a considerable amount of time indoors, whether it be in their homes, office, or other building.
 This means we are constantly exposed to allergens and pollens when we go outside but also when we enter a building.
-While it's difficult to control the air in other places, our homes' air quality is highly important to our health.
+While it’s difficult to control the air in other places, our homes’ air quality is highly important to our health.